hmuhajab/Geographic-Saudi-Arabia-Project/README.md

 ## Overview

 This project focuses on building comprehensive linked data for Saudi Arabia by integrating and structuring geographic data from multiple sources.
-The project leverages OpenStreetMap (OSM) data for populated places, utilizes the S2Grid system for efficient querying and spatial analysis, and incorporates the Global Administrative Areas (GADM) database to define the administrative hierarchy of the country.
-The S2Grid system also helps in observing and tracking changes over time within specific regions.
+The project leverages geo data for populated places, utilizes the Global Administrative Areas (GADM) database to define the administrative hierarchy of the country. .
 The project is divided into two main parts:
 - **Part A**: Integration of data from the Global Administrative Areas (GADM) database.
-- **Part B**: Processing and refining OSM data for Saudi Arabia.
+- **Part B**: Processing and refining geo data for Saudi Arabia.

 ## Project Structure